 The JavaScript virtual machine (JVM) is the component of the browser that reads our JavaScript code, optimizes, and executes it.

 The job of JVM is to Interpret the JavaScript code and run it.
 Each browser comes with a version of JVM.
-The following is some of the popular JVM
+The following are some of the popular JVM

-- Rhino — Developed ny Mozilla Foundation for Firefox
+• Rhino — Developed by Mozilla Foundation for Firefox

 Javascript Tools & Frameworks

-There are many tools, Libraries & Frameworks available, which makes working with Javascript easier.
+Many tools, Libraries & Frameworks are available, making working with Javascript easier.

-The following is some of the popular JavaScript libraries & frameworks
+The following are some of the popular JavaScript libraries & frameworks

 Javascript Transpilers

-A JavaScript Transpiler is a tool that reads source code written in one another programming language and produces an equivalent code in Javascript.
+A JavaScript Transpiler is a tool that reads source code written in a different programming language and produces an equivalent code in Javascript.